roadwarriorslive/Pipulate/README.rst

 my own systems for this sort of stuff that have gone obsolete in the face of a rapidly changing world so often that it hurts.
 No really, it hurts.
-Having now experienced almost-framework packages like Flask that merely help you connect the dots begging to be connected (Requests & Workzeug in their case and GData & GSpread in mine), I'm like: yeah, Pipulate should be like that-- almost not there.
+Having now experienced almost-framework packages like Flask that merely help you connect the dots begging to be connected (Requests & Workzeug in their case / GData & GSpread in mine), I'm like Yeah!
+Pipulate should be like that— almost not there.
 Focus on what's important: Pandas!
 Think light-touch framework mentality as pretty much the opposite of Django, which is what most of my framework creations of the past more-or-less resembled.
 This is I think a better way.